Chart Color Schemes

 Infrastructure

-No infrastructure projects were identified by AreaSearch as likely to impact the area.
-Key projects include Sydney Metro West, St George Hospital Redevelopment Stage 3, Brighton RSL Memorial Club Redevelopment, and Northern Georges River Submain Upgrade.
+No factors influence a region's performance more than alterations to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that are expected to impact this area.
+Notable projects include Sydney Metro West, St George Hospital Redevelopment Stage 3, Brighton RSL Memorial Club Redevelopment, and Northern Georges River Submain Upgrade.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.